swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline/index.md

             run: dvc push
     ```

+    !!! info

+        Note we push the `dvc.lock` file and the experiment results to the DVC remote storage at the end of the
+        pipeline.
+This is to allow DVC to cache the experiment results and use them in locally and remotely on
+        pipelines without running the experiment again.

+        As an example, if you merge a pull request, the pipeline will be triggered twice: once for the pull request
+        and once for the merge.
+If you don't push the `dvc.lock` file and the experiment results to the DVC remote
+        storage whithin the pipeline, it will run the experiment twice.

 === ":simple-gitlab: GitLab"

     In order to allow commit from the CI and later generate reports with CML, a Personal Access Token (PAT) must be